hossaincse2/SAIO-Ubuntu18/README.md

 # SAIO-Ubuntu18.04

-This process demonstrates how to deploy swift all-in-one **(SAIO)** in a Ubuntu 18.04 server.
+This process demonstrates how to deploy Open Stack Swift all-in-one **(SAIO)** in a Ubuntu 18.04 server.
 Deploying SAIO can be castigating and time-consuming.
 This thread shows us how to deploy a minimal SAIO
 First, we install some dependencies.

  ```bash